Do you feel tourism just happens to your community?

 Press Pause revolves around a half day facilitated workshop in a local venue, engaging both business and community interests in collective discussions.
 It is not a public meeting.

 Key outcomes will be a shared understanding of what is and isn’t working and what could be done differently or better to help make the community a better place to live, work and visit.
-A destination competency appraisal will be produced and place branding will be considered in detail from a local perspective.
+An easy to read destination competency appraisal will be produced and place branding will be considered in detail from a local perspective.
 SCOTO then do the heavy lifting and develop a number of recommendations which are refined into a prioritised activity plan – with early actions highlighted.

 The process is owned by the local community and led either by a community organisation (eg development trust, business association or community council) or a dedicated group with representatives from a number of local groups.